Real Madrid Secures Advancement in Champions League Knockout Play-off

 Álvaro Carreras performed effectively in one-on-one defensive situations and adopted an aggressive approach, though some risky maneuvers created space behind him.

-Arda Güler, celebrating his 100th club appearance and his 21st birthday, displayed quality in ball control, linking play, and purposeful distribution.
+In his 100th club appearance and on his 21st birthday, Arda Güler displayed quality in ball control, linking play, and purposeful distribution.

 Aurélien Tchouaméni scored the opening goal, exhibiting dominance in duels, aggressive pressing, and composed possession.